 The structure of the human anus

-The anal opening is limited by sphincters, which are formed by muscles.
-These muscle rings are needed to control the opening and closing of the anus.
+The anus is limited by sphincters, which are formed by muscles.
+Such muscle rings are necessary to control the opening and closing of the anus.
 There are two anorectal sphincters in the human body:

 • External, consisting of striated muscles and controlled by consciousness.
 Its length varies from two and a half to five centimeters.

-It ends with an edge, which is a sharp transition of the scaly mucous membrane of the distal part of the anorectal canal into the skin covering of the perineum.
-The skin around the anus tends to be more pigmented (that is, darker in color) and wrinkled due to the presence of an external sphincter.
+It ends with an edge, which is a sharp transition from the scaly mucous lining of the distal anorectal canal to the skin covering of the perineum.
+The skin in the anal area tends to be more pigmented (that is, darker in color) and wrinkled due to the presence of the external sphincter.

-In childhood, the anus is located more dorsally than in adults, about twenty millimeters from the tailbone.
+In childhood, the anus is located more dorsally than in adults, approximately twenty millimeters from the coccyx.
 The diameter of the anus is usually three to six centimeters, and the length of the canal varies from three to five centimeters.
-In addition to the sphincters, the rectal obturator apparatus includes muscles that lift the anus and the muscles of the pelvic diaphragm.
+In addition to the sphincters, the rectal obturator apparatus includes muscles that elevate the anus and the muscles of the pelvic diaphragm.

-1. The mucous membrane in this section is equipped with longitudinal folds, between which crypts (anal sinuses) are found, where the openings of the anal glands go out.
+1. The mucous membrane in this section is equipped with longitudinal folds, between which crypts (anal sinuses) are found, into which the openings of the anal glands emerge.

-3. This section is covered with stratified keratinized squamous epithelium and is equipped with numerous sebaceous and sweat glands, as well as hair.
+3. This section is covered with stratified keratinized squamous epithelium and is supplied with numerous sebaceous and sweat glands, as well as hair.

-The area of the anus and rectum has a developed circulatory network, as well as many nerve endings, which allows you to deliberately delay the act of defecation and is often the cause of neurogenic constipation.
+The area of the anus and rectum has a developed circulatory network, as well as many nerve endings, which makes it possible to consciously delay the act of defecation and is often the cause of neurogenic constipation.

-Structures that directly interact with the anal canal are the rectal ampulla and the sigmoid colon.
+The structures that directly interact with the anal canal are the rectal ampulla and the sigmoid colon.
 The anal canal is located in the perineum.
-In front, the rectum is adjacent to the seminal vesicles, ampullae of the vas deferens, the bladder and in men.
+In front, the rectum is adjacent to the seminal vesicles, ampoules of the vas deferens, and the bladder in men.
 In women, the vagina and uterus are located in front.
 The canal ends with the anus.
-Behind, the external sphincter is attached to the coccyx with the help of the anal-coccygeal ligament.
+Posteriorly, the external sphincter is attached to the coccyx using the anal-coccygeal ligament.

-In the region of the perineum, behind and on the sides of the anus, there are paired ischio-rectal fossae, which have the shape of a prism and are filled with adipose tissue, in which nerves and blood vessels pass.
-In a frontal section, the pits are in the form of triangles.
-The lateral wall of the fossa is formed by the obturator muscle and the ischial tubercle (inner surface), the medial wall is formed by the external sphincter and muscle that raises the anus.
-The posterior wall of the fossa is formed by the coccygeal muscle and its posterior bundles, which raises the anus, and the anterior wall is formed by the transverse muscles of the perineum.
-Fatty tissue, which is located in the cavity of the ischio-rectal fossa, performs the function of an elastic elastic cushion.
+In the perineal area behind and on the sides of the anus there are paired ischiorectal fossae, shaped like a prism and filled with fatty tissue, in which nerves and blood vessels pass.
+In a frontal section, the fossae have the shape of triangles.
+The lateral wall of the fossa is formed by the obturator muscle and the ischial tuberosity (inner surface), the medial wall is formed by the external sphincter and the muscle that elevates the anus.
+The posterior wall of the fossa is formed by the coccygeus muscle and its posterior bundles, which elevates the anus, and the anterior wall is formed by the transverse muscles of the perineum.
+Fatty tissue, which is located in the cavity of the ischiorectal fossa, functions as an elastic elastic cushion.

 The structure of the female anus

-In the female body, the rectum is adjacent to the front of the vagina and is separated from the latter by a thin layer of Denovilier-Salishchev.
-Due to this feature of the structure of the anus and rectum in women, both infectious and tumor agents easily penetrate from one cavity to another, which leads to the formation of rectovaginal fistulas as a result of various injuries or ruptures of the perineum during childbirth.
+IN female body The rectum is adjacent to the vagina in front and is separated from the latter by a thin layer of Denovillier-Salischev.
+Due to this structural feature of the anus and rectum in women, both infectious and tumor agents easily penetrate from one cavity to another, which leads to the formation of rectovaginal fistulas as a result of various injuries or ruptures of the perineum during childbirth.

-The structure of the anus in women determines its shape in the form of a flat or slightly protruding formation.
-This is attributed to the fact that in the process of delivery, the muscles of the perineum relax, and the muscles that raise the anus lose their ability to contract.
+The structure of the anus in women determines its shape as a flat or slightly protruding formation.
+This is due to the fact that during the process of delivery the muscles of the perineum relax, and the muscles that lift the anus lose their ability to contract.

 Features of the anus in men